JNetrh/cms/readme.md

 **It is CRITICAL that whole `app/`, `log/` and `temp/` directories are not accessible directly via a web browser.
 See [security warning](https://nette.org/security-warning).**

+For a database connection on localhost you can use Xampp or MAMP that run Maria DB. sql.sql file can be found in cms/www/sql.sql.
+It contains all database configuration.

 Notice: Composer PHP version
 ----------------------------